Cookies

 Thursday Club

-As if that wasn't enough excitement for you, on 12th February we have a welcome return visit from Paul Davies who, as you know, worked for the Education Office after a career in teaching.
-His talk is entitled 'Heads and Tales'.
+In February we had a welcome return visit from Paul Davies who, as you know, worked for the Education Office after a career in teaching.
+His highly amusing talk was entitled 'Heads and Tales'.

 12th March will see a visit from Helen Wilson whose talk will be 'The Remarkable Pinwill Sisters'.
 The sisters - Mary, Ethel and Violet - worked as professional woodcarvers in Ermington and then Plymouth from about 1890.
 They were three of seven daughters of the Revd Edmund Pinwill and his wife Elizabeth, who encouraged their daughters to learn woodcarving from a team of craftsmen who came to Ermington to restore the church there in 1884.
 While it was not unusual for women to learn to carve in the late Victorian period, it was quite extraordinary for them to set up in business as woodcarvers.
 Unfortunately, none of the churches in our Benefice have Pinwill work, but there is a great story a little further south in Malborough and Salcombe, which Helen will be focussing on in the talk.
 There is a small amount of work left in Aveton Gifford after the wartime bombing but otherwise the nearest work to the north is at Ermington, where the sisters lived and learnt their craft.